Edited by: Ms. Sharmila Nasarpuri

 ‘Son, I hear you are very bad-tempered and you terrorize anybody who comes near you.
 You also bite without any provocation.
 This is not a good thing.
 Why do you behave so badly?’

 The Snake lifted its head with pride and said “God has given me this beautiful body, lustrous skin, and a pouch full of venom.
 I like to scare people and chase them.
 It makes me feel very important that I can make the whole village run.’

 The Ascetic looked at the snake and shook his head sadly and said, “Son the venom is a gift from God to you to protect yourself from harm.
 You have misused God’s gift to terrorize everybody.
 Surely God is going to be very angry with you.
 You should understand your power and use it wisely.”

 The snake was impressed and replied “Guruji, I have erred and your words have opened my eyes.
 I will try and change my behavior.
 I promise to turn a new leaf and follow your teachings.”

-The ascetic was happy and said “So be it, I shall see you in my next visit.”
+The ascetic was happy and said, “So be it, I shall see you on my next visit.”